zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-Take a look at the individual factors in Equations 12.11-12.13: those outside the brackets oscillate between 0 and 1, while the terms  inside greatly depend on the distance between the observation point \\(\bm{r}\\) and the source \\(\bm{r'}\\).
+Take a look at the individual factors in Equations 12.11-12.13: those outside the brackets oscillate between 0 and 1, while the terms  inside greatly depend on the distance between the observation point \\(\bm{r}\\) and the source \\(\bm{r_0}\\).
 This suggests that we may divide the entire space into zones based on the proximity to the observation point.
 If we are interested in the value of the field located near the source, we say that the observation point belongs to the [near-field](https://en.wikipedia.org/wiki/Near_and_far_field) zone.
 Similarly, far-away points are said to be located in the [far-field](https://en.wikipedia.org/wiki/Near_and_far_field) zone.
 Between them is a region called the *transition* zone.

 If we fix a value of \\(k\\), we may decompose the electric Green tensor into the near-, transition-, and far-field components: